LizzyonGit/sotis-lifecoach/README.md

     -  [404.html](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Flizzyongit.github.io%2Fsotis-lifecoach%2F404.html)

-- CSS
+- Css
   - The [(Jigsaw) validator](https://jigsaw.w3.org/css-validator) notified me along the way about an unvalid value of padding, which I missed.
 This was easily fixed.

   - No errors are currently found when passing through the validator:

   ![No css errors](docs/screenshots/css-validator.png)

-  - The warnings given by the validator apply to the imported google fonts, variables and the autoprefixer additions.
-These are the same as the warnings for the Boardwalk Games project, and they can be ignored, as they were ignored there.
+  - The warnings given by the validator apply to the imported Google fonts, variables and the autoprefixer additions.
+These are the same as the warnings for the *Boardwalk Games* project, and they can be ignored, as they were ignored there.

   ![Css warnings](docs/screenshots/css-warnings.png)